Attitudes and Behaviors of Undergraduate Dietetics Students Toward Alternative Food Production Practices

 Every patient should have access to evidence-based, practical, and culturally sensitive advice about issues of food, cooking, and eating specific to their health and goals.
 Unfortunately, our current strategies do not adequately prepare healthcare professionals to provide this style of education.
 Seventy-one percent of medical schools fail to meet minimum nutrition education standards, with 36% of medical schools providing fewer than 12 hours of nutrition education.
 Many doctors and nurses face considerable challenges in providing nutrition care, such as lack of time, knowledge and low self-efﬁcacy.
 Even future dietitians may be lacking in the food and culinary concepts knowledge needed to successfully educate the public, suggesting more time be spent on food and cooking competencies in undergraduate dietetic education as well.

-The purpose of this study is to understand how cooking skills training impacts cooking confidence and resiliency in college students.
-We are currently recruiting participants from those students enrolled in NTDT 367: Culinary Medicine.
+The purpose of this study was to understand how cooking skills training impacts cooking confidence and resiliency in college students.

 Cooking Confidence, Nutrition Behavior and Dietary Intake among College Students Enrolled in an Experiential Cooking Class